gmetrixr/docs/gmetri-docs/docs/02-platform/02_create/variables.md

 1. `score` - This is a special number variable that's used to generate the leaderboard in the analytics section.
 Use this to store any overall score you may have in the experience.
 2. `lang` - The `lang` variable can be used by enabling the `Show Language Screen` option in the settings section.
 To add languages, go to the `Languages` tab inside Splash Screen.
 This variable will hold the value of the language selected by the viewer.
 3. `v_identifier_var` - A unique ID to identify each viewer who views the experience.
 This can be viewed in the analytics page.
 Can be email/name etc. - depends on the authentication mechanism used in the Deployment section.
-4. `firstname_var` - A string variable that contains the first name of the user if we get it from the authentication mechanism. device_var - Holds information about the viewer device type.
+4. `firstname_var` - A string variable that contains the first name of the user if we get it from the authentication mechanism.
+5. `fullname_var` - A string variable that contains the full name of the user if we get it from the authentication mechanism.
+6. device_var - Holds information about the viewer device type.
 Possible values: `d`,`m`,`h`.
    * `d` -> Desktop
    * `m` -> Mobile
    * `h` -> Headset

-5. `vrmode_var` - Contains `TRUE` if the user enters VR Mode.
+7. `vrmode_var` - Contains `TRUE` if the user enters VR Mode.
 Otherwise `FALSE`.
 Changes real-time to reflect the current state.
-6. `browser_var` - This variable holds the information on the browser that a viewer uses.
+8. `browser_var` - This variable holds the information on the browser that a viewer uses.
 For a list of support browsers please check the platform compatibility matrix.
 Following values will be populated in the browser_var when the viewer views an experience:

   | Device         | Browser        | `browser_var` value |
   | :-------:      | :-----:        | :-----:           |